Completely flat bedchairs are all the rage now. In fact so much so that perhaps they shouldn’t really be called bedchairs any more, just beds!

-Personally I’d rather have comfort even if it means a little extra weight.
+If like me you’ve got a bad back I bet you’d rather have comfort even if it means a little extra weight.
 I find thin mattresses very uncomfortable as they’re too hard on top.
 This is particularly so lying on my side, when it leads to painful hips and shoulders, something that others have also found.

 Note that hardness is different to firmness as the latter is a measure of support, and support comes from the elastic underneath.
 Like all bedchairs the tightness of the elastic can be adjusted, and generally the heavier you are the tighter you’ll want it in order to increase the support.